thisistonydang/phoenix-inertia-svelte/README.md

 ### Add a custom `esbuild` build script

-When using Svelte with Esbuild, the `esbuild-svelte` plugin is required to compile Svelte components.
+When using Svelte with `esbuild`, the `esbuild-svelte` plugin is required to compile Svelte components.
 However, Phoenix's default configuration of `esbuild` (via the Elixir wrapper) does not allow you to use `esbuild` plugins so we need to create a custom build script that will handle both the client-side and server-side builds.

 More information about creating custom `esbuild` scripts can be found in the official Phoenix [documentation](https://hexdocs.pm/phoenix/asset_management.html#esbuild-plugins).